manzt/reference-spec-reader/README.md

 This package is written as a pure ES Module and is intended for use in various JavaScript runtimes.
-It can be imported from a CDN via URL directly, or installed as a dependency from `npm` for use in Node.js or via a bundler.
+It can be imported from a CDN via URL directly, or installed as a dependency from `pnpm` for use in Node.js or via a bundler.

 ```javascript
 // Browser or Deno via a CDN